NOTEBOOK COMPUTERS AT Clayton State University

 The Honors Program

 A limited number of qualified students are admitted to the Clayton State University Honors Program, which offers special sections of classes and other activities.
-See the Financial Aid, HOPE Programs, Scholarships, and the Honors Program chapter of this catalog for additional information.
+See Chapter Twelve for additional information.

 A student with a semester average of 3.60 or higher who is in good academic standing will be placed on the Deans’ List for that semester.
 Students who take only physical education courses are not eligible for the Deans’ List.
 Students who are taking any course numbered lower than 1000 are ineligible for the Deans’ List.